Uptrace: Querying Metrics

 • increase and delta

 Transform functions operate on each point of each timeseries.
-The number of timeseries remains the same.
+The number of timeseries and the number of datapoints remains the same.

 • abs